-Yesterday morning, a breaking story appeared in The Guardian about the biggest data leak in history – 11.5 million documents detailing the activities a Panamanian law firm that set up over 240,000 offshore companies for clients around the globe.
+Yesterday morning, a breaking story appeared in The Guardian about the biggest data leak in history – 11.5 million documents detailing the activities of a Panamanian law firm that set up over 240,000 offshore companies for clients around the globe.

 After reading the piece in English, I began surfing Panama news sites to get a sense of what Panamanians thought.
 For the next hour I clicked from one site to another: La Prensa, Crítica, El Siglo, Panamá América, Mi Diario, La Estrella and Metro Libre.